Is Contraceptive Film Safe?

 "For this reason, it is important for someone to understand this tradeoff when choosing this type of birth control," Gohar advised.

-Anyone who has a history of chronic vaginal infections or have had a bad reaction to a spermicide should avoid using a VCF.
+Anyone who has a history of chronic vaginal infections or has had a bad reaction to a spermicide should avoid using a VCF.

 But the good news is, as mentioned earlier, you can use a VCF with other forms of birth control to boost your pregnancy protection.